-Figure 4.
-"Correlation element & The Interrelationships of forms" Logo design process in accordance with procedural modeling: A logo being created as presented with the red arrow
+Figure 3.
+"Visual element" Logo design process in accordance with procedural modeling.

 Eventually, in Correlation element, the user will select Rotation under Composition among Rhythm, Space, Weight and Composition to give a sense of rotation with the layer composition.
 This logo will be finalized when the layers are overlapped with each other after the user selects Overlapping under The Interrelationships of Forms.
 The result of our framework is presented in Figure 1.
-It consists of four main fields; a logo design process flowchart, design element options upon following the procedure, Artboard where the actual logo is presented as being created, and the control board to adjust the details of a layer.
+It consists of four main fields; a logo design process flow-chart, design element options upon following the procedure, Artboard where the actual logo is presented as being created, and the control board to adjust the details of a layer.